SamDeka28/lane-js/readme.md

 The urlConfig is an Object that contain "paths" child, where we can define the routes.
 The urlConfig resides in the app root inside the urlConfig directory.

-Creating the Lace Server
+Creating the Lane Server
 ========================
-The lace server can be created just in a snap by using a simple code snippet and configuration
+The Lane server can be created just in a snap by using a simple code snippet and configuration

 <code>
     const config = require("./configs/config.json");